-Governing Board Approved on September 14, 2023
+Governing Board Approved April 11, 2024

 DUSD Emergency Response Guide

 The Dysart Unified School District has a detailed emergency plan which has been developed in collaboration with our local law enforcement and fire-medical agencies to respond effectively and efficiently to any situation.
 Should a critical or emergency situation arise, the appropriate response will be initiated.
 Please be advised that students WILL NOT be released during any emergency response.